UN New York

 Renée Gérard

-Renée Gérard is a French citizen who worked for the United Nations on long-term assignments in different countries of Africa and Asia and also on short consultancies for UNFPA and the World Bank in Rwanda Congo.
-Having been granted a Fulbright scholarship she was able to study at Columbia University and spent three years in New York.
+Renée Gérard worked for the United Nations on long-term assignments in different countries of Africa and Asia and on short consultancies for UNFPA and the World Bank in Rwanda Congo.
+Having been granted a Fulbright scholarship she studied at Columbia University, New York.
 Life shaped her as a citizen of the world.
 As a member of multidisciplinary teams (dominantly male), she became a specialist in education and community development.
-Her advocacy for gender-sensitive measures called attention to the need to develop specific programmes for women in development.
-Upon retirement she got involved as an activist in different women’s associations : in the French association where she was the coordinator for international relations, in the French Coordination for the European Women’s Lobby, in the European Women’s Lobby where she was an administrator and cooperated closely with IAW branch in France until she finally joined IAW as a member.
+Her advocacy for gender-sensitive measures called attention to the need for specific programmes for women in development.
+Upon retirement she got involved as an activist in different women’s associations: in the French association as the coordinator for international relations, the French Coordination for the European Women’s Lobby, in the European Women’s Lobby as an administrator in close cooperation with IAW branch in France, until she finally joined IAW as a member.
 In recognition of her achievements for women’s rights the French Government decorated her with Légion d’honneur and the University Women of Europe gave her the Jans Gremmée Award.
-She is also a defender of environment, adept at sustainable development and belongs to Platform launched by the French Ministry of Foreign Affairs and Women’s associations to advise on gender and climate change
+She is also a defender of environment, adept at sustainable development and belongs to Platform launched by the French Ministry of Foreign Affairs and Women’s associations to advise on gender and climate change.

 Rome